casper-network/docs/source/docs/casper/dapp-dev-guide/sdkspec/types_chain.md

 ## ExecutionResult {#executionresult}

-The result of executing a single deploy.
+The result of executing a single Deploy.

 * `Failure` The result of a failed execution`